Join St. Philomena School

 High academic and behavioral standards allow our outstanding teachers and staff to effectively support the formation of our students.
 Students and their families are committed to seeking academic excellence and support our school mission.
 This strong partnership between home and school allows our school to have larger class sizes.
 Support staff, including classroom aides in TK-1st grades as well as a Resource Teachers for K-8th grades, assist with academic support and differentiation.
 TK and K classes average 28 students and 1st-8th grade classes average 30 students.

-Is there a testing fee?
 What is the registration fee?

-During enrollment, the registration fee is $150 per student.
+The registration fee is $350 per child.

 How will I know if my child has been accepted to enroll?